wololowarrior/tictactoe/README.md

 ## Play Online
 Try it out here: [Nakama Tic-Tac-Toe Web UI](http://3.109.202.60)
+- A username and device ID are prefilled for you, and put in local storage for future visits.
-- Just fill in your username and a unique device ID
+- If you'd like to change them, just fill in your username and a unique device ID
 - Click "Connect" and wait for matchmaking (need 2 players)

 ## Demo video